tic-tac-token/ttt-book/src/chapters/3/adding-access-control.md

 > **Wallets, accounts, addresses, and keys**
 >
 > An _account_ is an entity with an ether balance that can send Ethereum transactions.
 There are two types of accounts: externally owned accounts and contracts.
-Every externally owned account (or EOA) has a corresponding public and private key, and is controlled by the owner of its private key.
+Every externally owned account (or "EOA") has a corresponding public and private _key_, and is controlled by the owner of its private key.
 Contract accounts do not have keys and are instead controlled by their deployed code.
 >
 > Every account has an _address_, a unique identifier made up of 42 hexadecimal characters, like `0xeD43C19583204FB9eFd041a4d9787bbE5c1965C3`.
 For an externally owned account, this address is derived from its public key.
 For a contract account, it's derived from the address of the contract creator and their transaction history.
 An address is not a public key, but it corresponds to one.
 >
 > A _wallet_ is a software application for managing an Ethereum account.
 It typically handles generating a keypair and corresponding address and securely storing the private key for one or many accounts.

 Inside a smart contract, Solidity provides a special, [globally accessible](https://docs.soliditylang.org/en/latest/units-and-global-variables.html#block-and-transaction-properties) `msg.sender` variable, which stores the address of the current caller.
 If the caller is an EOA, `msg.sender` will be the caller account's address.
 If the caller is another contract, `msg.sender` will be that contract's address.